alx-sch/inception/README.md

 ### Case Study: Building and Verifying the MariaDB Container

-The goal for this service is to create a self-contained, persistent, and correctly configured database container directly from its `Dockerfile` and associated scripts.
+The goal for this service is to create a self-contained, persistent, and correctly configured database container directly from its `Dockerfile` and associated scripts (see [`srcs/requirements/mariadb`](https://github.com/alx-sch/inception/tree/main/srcs/requirements/mariadb)):
-The custom image is not just a `Dockerfile`; it's a collection of files that work together (see [`srcs/requirements/mariadb`](https://github.com/alx-sch/inception/tree/main/srcs/requirements/mariadb)):

 - `Dockerfile`: This is the main blueprint.
 It starts from a base Debian image, installs the MariaDB server packages, and copies our custom configuration and scripts into the image.
 It also defines the `ENTRYPOINT` and `CMD` to ensure that the container starts gracefully.